Rewards Center

 How Long Does It Usually Take?

 Timing depends on more than the brand you choose.
 The first transfer often takes longer because the review happens for the first time.
-After that, later transfers can feel smoother when the case still fits the same logic and the destination corridor remains stable.
+In a standard salary-remittance case, review can be as fast as two hours when documents are clean.

 What Usually Makes a Platform Better for Foreigners